fb icon myAcc icon

 Career Options

-Your job as a network administrator is to plan, install and maintain networks.
+Your job as a network administrator is to plan, install, and maintain networks.
 You will perform basic PC repair, manage security, install and configure applications and databases, and support network users.
 You will learn to use a variety of diagnostic and software tools to accomplish these tasks.

 There are great career opportunities for network administrators.
 With computer technology becoming more and more sophisticated, businesses and industries of all types and sizes are recognizing the need for employees who have the professional skills and technical background to work with computer networks and translate these complex systems into understandable terms for the rest of the staff.

 Regarding cybersecurity, employment of security analysts is expected to grow 29% through 2034, much faster than average.
 While employment of network and computer systems administrators will not grow as fast for the same time period, skilled professionals will still be needed in these vital areas of technology.
+Growth in these fields will be highest at companies that provide cloud computing technology.
+Growth is also expected in the healthcare industry as its use of technology increases.

 As businesses focus on enhancing cybersecurity, they will need security analysts to secure technologies from outside threats or hacks.
 Increased use of artificial intelligence and the rise of e-commerce have increased the need for enhanced security, contributing to the projected employment growth of these workers over the decade.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2018-19 Edition, on the Internet at http://www.bls.gov/ooh (visited July 20, 2020).
+* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, on the Internet at http://www.bls.gov/ooh (visited June 9, 2026).

 Hands-On Learning Environment